 Percussionist/improviser Doug Perry blurs the lines of genre and allows musics of all styles and backgrounds to share the same stage.
 Originally a jazz drummer and vibraphonist, Doug has expanded his activities to include classical percussion, electronic music, rock and popular music.
 His creativity and versatility has allowed him to participate in a wide range of musical settings, whether it be playing timpani in an orchestra, vibraphone in a jazz combo, or providing original music for multimedia collaborations.

 As a jazz musician, Doug has performed with many of the most respected musicians in the industry today, including Christian McBride, Randy Brecker, Dave Samuels, Gary Thomas, and Joel Frahm.
-He has performed as a guest soloist in Hall High School’s Pops ‘n’ Jazz a number of times, and can be heard on Brian Scarborough’s album titled “Second Storm.”
+He also performs jazz frequently with his jazz/new music crossover group Triplepoint, and can be heard on Brian Scarborough’s album Second Storm.

 As a composer, Doug has received commissions from as far afield as Germany, where he premiered his Concerto-Improvisation for Vibraphone (2014).
-A frequent collaborator with other composers, he has premiered many new works in various ensembles, and has recorded and produced music for both video games and film, and can be heard in Crystal Dynamic’s Lara Croft and the Temple of Osiris (2014), ArenaNet’s Guild Wars 2 (2012), and Schell Games’ I Expect You To Die (2016).
-Doug can also be heard as both a performer and an arranger in many of the current releases by the video game music arrangement community known as the Materia Collective, and served as director of the 97-track collaborative album, “FALLEN” (2016).
+Other notable works include his marimba solo Best Wishes (2015, published by C. Alan Publications) and Undertale Variations (2016, available through Materia Collective).
+A frequent collaborator with other composers, he has premiered many new works in various ensembles, and has recorded and produced music for both video games and film.
+Doug was featured prominently in the score to Crystal Dynamic’s Lara Croft and the Temple of Osiris (2014) as a percussion soloist, and as a marimba soloist in the score to Sid Meyer’s Civilization VI (2017) by Firaxis Games and Fossil Hunters (2018) by Reptoid Games.
+Doug is also an administrator and major contributor to the video game music record label Materia Collective, through which he directed and co-produced a 97-track Undertale arrangement album titled FALLEN: An Undertale Tribute (2016).